gutoboranga/HeliCop/README.md

 ### Mobile controller

-To run the mobile controller, open the XCode project `iOS-CoreMotion-Example/CoreMotionExample.xcodeproj` and run it on an iPhone with gyroscope.
+To run using the mobile to control, open the XCode project `mobile/Crazy\ Helicopter\ Pilot\ Simulator.xcodeproj` and run it on an iPhone with gyroscope.

 Afterwards, run on the desktop: